 Sunset Shimmer says she doesn't understand the first thing about friendship despite that we are told she used to be Flash Sentry's girlfriend.

-The heroes forgiving Sunset Shimmer for all the crap she put them through, which ranged from bullying to attempted murder, though this one is more YMMV than anything else.
+The heroes forgiving Sunset Shimmer for all the crap she put them through, which ranged from bullying to attempted murder.

 A potential conflict that couldn't be resolved with Twilight not holding the Idiot Ball is brought up and quickly swept under the floor before it can go anywhere.